Benefits · CPD Alignment · Learning Outcomes

 Case studies submitted through the Research Scholar track add new real-world evidence to the COS™ methodology.
 Each accepted and published case study expands the framework's evidence base and contributes to the ongoing academic development of COS™ as a governance tool.

-Programme Educational Objectives (PEOs) describe what COS™ certified practitioners are able to do in their professional practice after completing the programme.
-These are verified through direct and indirect assessment, not just stated as aspirations.
+These statements describe what COS™ certified practitioners are able to do in their professional practice after completing each module.
+Each outcome is measured through exam performance and capstone submission — not stated as an aspiration.

 01